zjdgx/tylermcginnis.github.io/pages/articles/2017-01-03-react-interview-questions/index.md

 *For the record, asking someone these questions probably isn't the best way to get a deep understanding of their experience with React.
 For that, I'd rely on projects and or pair programming with them.
 Some of these I think are important to know, others, not so much.*

+***

 > What happens when you call __setState__?

-Regardless of the framework, you typically want to update the UI whenever UI state changes in your app.
-That sounds obvious but it's the reason why you should only have UI state in your component state and it's the whole purpose of setState.

 The first thing React will do when setState is called is merge the object you passed into setState into the current state of the component.
 This will kick off a process called reconciliation.
 The end goal of reconciliation is to, in the most efficient way possible, update the UI based on this new state.
 To do this, React will construct a new tree of React elements (which you can think of as an object representation of your UI).
 Once it has this tree, in order to figure out how the UI should change in response to the new state, React will diff this new tree against the previous tree.
-By doing this, React will then know the exact changes occured and by knowing exactly what changes occured, React is able to minimize its footprint on the UI by only updating where absolutely neccessary.
+By doing this, React will then know the exact changes which occured and by knowing exactly what changes occured, React is able to minimize its footprint on the UI by only making updates where absolutely neccessary.

 ***